 Everything recognizable was out of its place.
 The statue should have been in front of the welcome plaza, but that was nowhere to be found.
 In its place were the corners of mostly buried buildings.
 Bent pipes stuck up out of the ground like the roots of fallen trees.
 He passed a fountain filled with deep brown water.
 He passed a popcorn cart, overturned and foul-smelling thanks to the acrid string of pale gray smoke rising from it.
 There were popped and un-popped kernels all over the ground, with no pigeons brave enough to land there.

 “Hello?” he called out several times, never receiving an answer.
 Hours passed.
-The sun started to drop in the sky.
+The sun dropped in the sky.
 The shadows of the rubble grew bulky and aggressive.
 Feisty found himself stepping over them like cracks in pavement.
 When they mingled with each other completely and he could no longer avoid treading on them, something else entered his mind.

 Feisty had never slept alone in his entire life.
 When he’d first been drawn, when the blood was as wet as the ink, he’d slept alongside W.Z. like a stuffed animal.
 It was never at the foot of the bed; he wasn’t some drooling yapper of a dog.
 W.Z. or Veve always held him close to their chests so he could feel their heartbeats on his back.
 He remembered wrapping his fingers around their forearms like they were the safety bar on a rollercoaster taking him to dreamland.